 4400 Forbes Avenue

-We hope our new website will enhance your user experience now and in the future.
 Since 1974, WPGS has been dedicated to the study and preservation of family history in the 26 counties of Western Pennsylvania.
-We aim to provide information, connections and resources to enable your family history research.
+We aim to provide information, connections, and resources to enable your family history research.
 The latest revisions to the WPGS Bylaws

-The Board of Directors and Committee Leaders are continually asking ourselves how to better serve and provide value to each and every member.
+The Board of Directors and Committee Leaders are continually asking how to better serve and provide value to each and every member.
 One way we intend to do that is by expanding the content available on our website.
 Please check back often!
 If you wish to learn more about the history of WPGS, we have prepared a two-page history of our organization

-In the Members Only Section of this websites you will find:
+In the Members Only Section of the WPGS website you will find:

 - 1853 and 1889 Allegheny County Tax Rolls

-- The First Families of Western Pennsylvania Ancestors list where you can browse the list of over 700 family names.
+- The First Families of Western Pennsylvania Ancestors list (over 700 family names.)

 You Can Find Us on Facebook